hellowac/mapnik-wiki-zh-cn/Image-IO.md

 ### WEBP output options

+The WEBP API supports a lot of options and types of customization.

+We support every option in the [Advanced Encoding API](https://developers.google.com/speed/webp/docs/api#advanced_encoding_api) except `show_compressed`.
+Below we provide basic descriptions for each option name pulled from the Advanced Encoding API documentation.
+Be aware that they are terse and you should also likely review the [cwebp encoder docs](https://developers.google.com/speed/webp/docs/cwebp) for more detailed descriptions of encoding options.

-We support one custom option called `alpha`.
+In addition to the webp core options that we expose we support one custom option called `alpha`.
 If you pass `webp:alpha=false` then an `rgb` webp image will be created instead of an `rgba` image.
 It is unclear yet whether there is any major benefit to encoding `rgb` webp images and so this option may be removed in the future.

-We support every option in the [Advanced Encoding API](https://developers.google.com/speed/webp/docs/api#advanced_encoding_api) except `show_compressed`.
-See [cwebp encoder](https://developers.google.com/speed/webp/docs/cwebp) for more detailed descriptions of encoding options.
+It is not recommended to use it.
+There is also some performance overhead to using this option along with image views (commonly used when metatiling) because, due to the nature of the webp API, [we have to make a copy of the image buffer in order to strip alpha](https://github.com/mapnik/mapnik/blob/e618a654985194a95f7cf9c8d48f82e2d1062057/include/mapnik/webp_io.hpp#L92-L113).
+At least this was the case when this functionality was developed against libwebp 1.3.1.

 We default to all webp defaults.
 This means that the default encoding is `quality=75` and `lossless=0`.